mmcc007/sylph/README.md

 Device pools can consist of multiple devices.
 Devices in a device pool must be of the same type, iOS or Android.

 ## Building an iOS debug app
-To build a testable iOS app locally,     that can run on any real device in the cloud, the following environment variables must be present:
+To build a testable iOS app locally, that can run on any real device in the cloud, the following environment variable must be present:
-- APP_IDENTIFIER
-This is the bundle identifier of your iOS app.
-For example, com.mycompany.myapp.

 - TEAM_ID
 This is the Developer Portal Team ID.
 It is of the form 'ABCDEFGHIJ'.

-A check is made before the start of a run to confirm these environment variables are present.
+A check is made before the start of a run to confirm this environment variable is present.

 ## Populating a device pool
 To add devices to a device pool, pick devices from the list provided by